Afghanistan: Gunmen kill government's top media officer | DW | 06.08.2021

 Taliban spokesman Zabihullah Mujahid said Menapal "was killed in a special attack" by the group's militants and was "punished to his deeds.''

-The assassination came just days after the Taliban carried out a bomb-and-gun attack targeting the Afghan defense minister's house.
+The assassination came after the Taliban carried out a bomb-and-gun attack targeting the Afghan defense minister's houseon Tuesday.

-The Islamist insurgent group then pledged more "retaliatory" attacks against top officials.
+Afghanistan's long-running conflict between the government and the Taliban has intensified since foreign troops began their withdrawal from the country in May.

+The Taliban have since seized control of most of rural Afghanistan.
+They are now threatening Kabul, which has been spared the violence until earlier this week.